 Init styles support, custom registries, validation checklist |

-What's entirely new in stitch-kit:
+What's entirely new (doesn't exist in the official repo):

 |---|---|---|